awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/3_ddb_config_options_risks.md

      }
 ```

-* When we want to put some rule into higher priority, use the "OR" operator can cover more cases.
+* When we want to put certain rules into higher priority, use the "OR" operator to cover more cases.

 In common design, the "None of Above" is one frequent option of question we can see.
 Here if "None of Above" (ddbops1_5) was checked, we should setup it as "HIGH_RISK".